pip-services/pip-services-docs/content/en/node/commons/refer/references.md

 ### Instance methods

 #### find
-Gets all component references that match specified locator.
+Gets all component references that match a specified locator.
-Throws a [ReferenceException](../reference_exception) when required is set to true but no references found.
+Throws a [ReferenceException](../reference_exception) when required is set to true but no references were found.

 > `public` find\<T\>(locator: any, required: boolean): T[]

-- **locator**: any - the locator to find a reference by.
+- **locator**: any - locator to find a reference by.
 - **required**: boolean - forces to raise an exception if no reference is found.
-- **returns**: T[] - a list with matching component references.
+- **returns**: T[] - list with matching component references.

 #### getAll
 Gets all component references registered in this reference map.

 > `public` getAll(): any[]

-- **returns**: any[] - a list with component references.
+- **returns**: any[] - list with component references.

 #### getAllLocators
 Gets locators for all registered component references in this reference map.

 > `public` getAllLocators(): any[]

-- **returns**: any[] - a list with component locators.
+- **returns**: any[] - list with component locators.

 #### getOneOptional
-Gets an optional component reference that matches specified locator.
+Gets an optional component reference that matches a specified locator.

 > `public` getOneOptional\<T\>(locator: any): T

-- **locator**: any - the locator to find references by.
+- **locator**: any - locator to find references by.
-- **returns**: T - a matching component reference or null if nothing was found.
+- **returns**: T - matching component reference or null if nothing was found.

 #### getOneRequired
 Gets a required component reference that matches specified locator.